 Co-Op Studios

-The Union’s Co-Op Studios provide access to art-making equipment and communal studio space for developing and professional artists (ages 18+).
-Co-Op Passholders will have access to five studios:
+The Union’s co-op studios provide access to art-making equipment and communal studio space for developing and professional artists (ages 18+).
+Co-op passholders will have access to four studios:

 • Ceramics Studio